-Lead hazard mitigation (LHM) is minor repair and maintenance work done by a landlord or designated person.
-The person doing the work must first complete a lead-hazard awareness seminar and may not use prohibited work practices.
-For a list of HRCapproved seminars, go to http://ohcd.ri.gov/lead-healthyhousing/lead-classes.php.
+Lead hazard mitigation (LHM) is minor repair and maintenance work, including spot removal, done by a landlord or designated person.
+The person doing the work must first complete a lead- hazard awareness seminar and may not use prohibited work practices.
 A licensed Lead Renovation Firm is required for window replacement, demolition, or work that is more than spot removal.

-At the end of an LHM project, or every two years, a licensed Lead Inspector must do a clearance inspection.
-A Certificate of Conformance is required.
+At the end of an LHM project, a licensed Lead Inspector must do a clearance inspection.